jericho3110/.github/profile/README.md

-# Welcome to Arantic Tutorials! 🎊
+# Welcome to Arindmy! 🎊

-### We believe that Education is predominant and should be easily accessed by people all around the world.

-### So we created an interactive Web Application solely based for Programming Tutorials.

-### This project is handled by our team filled with members having a good understanding in programming.

-**Anyone interested in contributing is welcome!
-Just join our [discord](https://discord.gg/ujpJNpvCa8) server!**
+We are a newly startup known as Arindmy, we have free and paid tutorials, our paid tutorial's price is minimum $0.99 and maximum is $2.06, To get any kind of help or have any questions feel free to ask in our discord server [https://discord.gg/kjhXnbrh7z](https://discord.gg/kjhXnbrh7z)

 # credits